mathworks/docmaker/tbx/docerdoc/index.md

 * run MATLAB scripts and capture output as images for inclusion in documentation
 * create MATLAB documentation index files from a Markdown table of contents

+This is Doc'er version 0.1.
+The [release notes](release-notes.md) detail new features, bug fixes, and compatibility considerations for each version.

 ## Getting started

 ### System requirements

 Doc'er requires [MATLAB](https://uk.mathworks.com/support/requirements/matlab-system-requirements.html) R2021a or later to *generate* documentation.
-(Doc'er makes heavy use of the [MATLAB API for XML processing](https://uk.mathworks.com/help/matlab/xml-documents.html) that was introduced in R2021a.)

 [`docerconvert`](docerconvert.md) and [`docerindex`](docerindex.md) require internet access to [api.github.com](https://docs.github.com/en/rest) to process your Markdown files and generate Doc'er artifacts.
 See the [GitHub API terms of service](https://docs.github.com/en/site-policy/github-terms/github-terms-of-service#h-api-terms) and [privacy statement](https://docs.github.com/en/site-policy/privacy-policies/github-general-privacy-statement) for further information.